-Proposals recommended for funding (Grade A), depending on sufficient funds, will be presented to the Board of Governors.
+Proposals recommended for funding, depending on sufficient funds, will be presented to the Board of Trustees for the final decision on funding.

 11. Feedback to applicants (the Evaluation Report)

 Apart from recommendations on fundable applications and their ranking, the other most important output of the RAP meetings is the feedback to applicants.
 Coeliac UK will provide an Evaluation Report to each applicant, which documents the results of the evaluation.
 Especially in the case of rejection, the Evaluation Report needs to convey a comprehensive explanation of the fate of the application and the position of the RAP with regard to it.
 The principle applied is that the Evaluation Report of each application contains a documentation of all comments and observations it received from both RAP members and the remote reviewers who have carried out individual assessments of the application.